 The story that follows was gleaned from a biogragical portrait of Bad Axe and the Huron County Poor Farm published about 1900.
 While edited for content, it contains the language common of that point in time.Bad Axe, Michigan, the Thumb’s Best Town

 The subject of “Poor Houses” is a challenging but fascinating bit of Michigan history.
-In 1830 Michigan enacted a law directing each county to build a poor house.
+In order to address poverty in Michigan, an 1830 law directed each county to build a poor house.
 The typical county acquired land and hired a local person with a farming background.
 The couple would live at the Poor House and provide the residents referred to as “inmates” in the official reports.

 The Huron County Farm

 In 1875 the Board of Supervisors purchased 200 acres of land about one mile west of the village to be used as a county farm to support the aged decrepit poor.
 The site was all wild and untouched land.
 The land was cleared, and in 1877 a fine two-story house was built.
 It had 25 rooms.
 Each was well furnished, ventilated, and heated with stoves.
 The entire project cost about $4,000.
 Miraculously, the large wooden house escaped the Great Fire of 1881.

 In 1884 William Story was appointed Superintendent holding the office for seven years.
 He was succeeded by John M. Cary, who remained for four years.
 The present Superintendent, Samuel Geiger, was appointed in February 1896.
 He is a native of Hay, Huron Co., Ontario, and has made a most efficient and excellent Superintendent.
 The last 20 acres of the farm were cleared last year, and the whole 200 acres are now under cultivation.
 During Mr. Geiger’s tenure, an ice house and windmill supplying water to the house and barn have been added, and about two miles of Paige wire fence has been built.